SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 # Comparator - Example

-In the following example, we compare **two Student objects** by student age.
+In the following example, we compare **two Student objects** by their age variable.

 Our AgeComparator class implements **Comparator** of type **Student**.